CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/README.md

                         "rotation":                             <float> [4] -- coordinate system orientation as quaternion },
                     "gt_root_path":                             <str> -- corresponding 3D voxel gt root path
-                    "next":                                     <str> -- frame_id of the previous keyframe in the scene "prev":                                     <str> -- frame_id of the next keyframe in the scene }
+                    "next":                                     <str> -- frame_token of the previous keyframe in the scene "prev":                                     <str> -- frame_token of the next keyframe in the scene }
             ]
         }